Making Connections 2018 Featured Workshop:

 Defining Success: Views from the next generation

 We all talk about setting goals and supporting success for students – it is the focus of our public education system.
 But what does success look like for the next generation?
 Is education more than just a pathway to a particular career?
 What are young people’s hopes and goals for the future?
-Find out what success means for Canada’s next generation from the experts – the next generation themselves!
+In this workshop, four members of “the next generation” talked about how they define success and what it means for the future of public education.

 Amal Qayum is a grade 12 student at Westlane Secondary School in Niagara Falls.
 She is serving her second term as a Student Trustee for the District School Board of Niagara, and is the President of OSTA-AECO.
 Amal has always been passionate about education and believes that regardless of social, economic or personal circumstances, everyone should have access to quality education.
 Her involvement in student leadership began at an early age, having been a member of various student councils since grade 4.
 She has been the President of her school’s multicultural club, coordinated initiatives with the Niagara Falls Mayor’s Youth Advisory Committee, was a member of the National Youth Advisory Committee, and serves as the student liaison for the Education Foundation of Niagara.
 Amal is the recipient of the Hope Awards from Pathstones, and a two-time recipient of the Niagara Falls Rotary Club “Service above Self” award.
 Amal feels very fortunate to have been elected as the President of OSTA-AECO and looks forward to advocating for students at a provincial level.
 Although Ontario has one of the best education systems in the world, Amal knows that there is more work to be done and strongly believes that students are the best critics of their own system.
 She eagerly anticipates working with other education stakeholders and providing Ontario students with the best education system possible.